Sample Chapters

 Dragging the spent soldier to the dark corner away from the entrance and throwing sand on the blood trail, he picked her up and placed her between a set of shelves, looted and left in tatters.
 No one would be back to search through this in the near future he thought.
 She would be safe for the moment, although now his life and hers were inextricably linked.
 Their fates were tied and she would only live now if he did.
 As those chances seemed very slim at that particular moment in time he wondered briefly whether it would have been better for both himself and the girl if he had chosen to continue leaning on the strange door and let her go, as he had let countless others to their fates in the past.
 He realized that he probably would have let the moment pass if it had been any other door than that cool, ancient shining oak that let the doubts rise; that cleared the mind.
 That he had not let the moment pass, that he suddenly realized that life is just a series of countless moments where we either act or we do not, he began to smile for the second time that day.
 He knew now that he had to take control of his life as well as of this unexpected situation.
 Now it was time to hunt, an activity at which he excelled.

-He could have kept up the pretense of his duties and murdered the six Romans left in the house one by one, but this was not in his nature.
+He could have kept up the pretence of his duties and murdered the six Romans left in the house one by one, but this was not in his nature.
 He walked from room to room and slew the soldiers as they came.
 Although he wore the uniform of a legionnaire it is the eyes that identify the enemy, they saw him and they knew.
 The slaughter saddened him for many were mere boys, just like him a few years ago, stolen from the arms of a wailing mother, short sword at the throat of a defeated father, by the towering, gleaming legionnaires.
 The oldest sons of all the defeated were to fight for the Roman Empire, for an idea of Empire and Civilization, to fight and die for a mirage that they all knew for a lie.
 Fifteen years of age, from a long defeated people, ashamed of his own tears, hiding his face, his last image of his parents was his father’s riding boots and his mother’s tears, splashing in the dust of their faded leather.
 The soft, forgiving leather that he knew so well, the leather he had oiled every night since he was old enough to mount a horse, for the boots are special on the plains, an honor to touch.
 Worn, honorable, honest leather, cleansed with a mother’s tears.
 Ten long and bitter years had passed and he had not returned.
 He was saddened that the remaining soldiers in this house would never live to see the leather of their father’s riding boots, nor the yarn of their mother’s fishing nets.
 Death awaited them as it does us all he thought.
 He moved on to yet another room of ancient rough sandstone awaiting its fresh, coating of sickly sweet blood.

 When it was done he dragged the bodies of the slain soldiers into the fire, which still smoldered with this morning’s dead.
 This morning it was an Egyptian home, a Roman home by lunch, once again Egyptian.
 The house was right to silently mock these petty human affairs.
 The only change for the house since morning was death, and the desert air would soon cleanse its sticky aftermath and unpleasant smells.
 It was but a passing moment.
 As the Roman bodies melted, fueling the fire already engulfed by flames amid the cooking oils, Alair heard Roman shouts from the front room and a woman scream.
 It was the first time he had heard her voice as she had been roughly gagged since morning.
 ‘Perfect!’ he muttered to himself as he walked to his own doom.
 Not even with the newfound clarity of thought that he had so recently gained could he see any way out of this house alive with the garrison alerted to the presence of a traitor.